aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

 In above example, `bindable` decorator auto picks up the type, set proper coerce function for `point1` and `point2`.

-JavaScript user can also leverage this pattern via `Reflect.metadata` decorator by decorating property with correct metadata for `propertyType` before decorating it with `bindable`, for example:
+JavaScript user can also leverage this via `Reflect.metadata` decorator by decorating property with correct metadata for `propertyType` before decorating it with `bindable`, for example:

 <code-listing heading="extend-coerce">
   <source-code lang="ES 2015">
-    // import from 'aurelia-binding' if you are writing a plugin
-    // import from 'aurelia-framework' if you are writing an application import {coerceFunctions, coerceFunctionMap} from 'aurelia-framework';
-    import {metadata} from 'aurelia-metadata';
+    import {metadata, coerceFunctions, coerceFunctionMap, bindable} from 'aurelia-framework';

     // Add `point` coerce function
     coerceFunctions.point = function(incomingValue) {